-- Standard Ligatures: Apply ligatures that are designed to enhance readability and are in standard use. - Discretionary Ligatures: Apply ligatures that are not in standard use.
-This feature covers the ligatures that may be used for special effect at the user's preference. - Tabular Figures: Apply equal widths to numbers. - Proportional Figures: Apply unequal widths to numbers. - Small Caps: Apply small capital letters to lowercase non-CJK (Chinese, Japanese, and Korean) characters. - All Small Caps: Apply small capital letters to all non-CJK (Chinese, Japanese, and Korean) characters. - Lining Figures: Apply modern numeric styles that align better with text that is in all capital letters. - Oldstyle Figures: Apply numeric styles that are best suited for numbers that are integrated into text. - Italics: Apply italic glyphs. - Fractions: Apply slashed fraction glyphs. - Swashes: Apply calligraphic glyphs. - Ordinals: Apply ordinal number glyphs. - Titling Alternates: Apply capital letter glyphs designed for titles at larger point sizes.
+• Standard Ligatures: Apply ligatures that are designed to enhance readability and are in standard use.

-- Contextual Alternates: Apply alternate glyph variations based on contextual juxtapositions of text. - Localized Forms: Replace default forms of glyphs with localized forms. - U H\V Kana Alternates: Apply specially designed horizontal or vertical Kana forms that correspond with the story direction (vertical or horizontal). - Position: Apply superscript, subscript, scientific inferior, numerator, and denominator glyphs to selected text. - • Alternate Metrics: Apply alternate widths or heights based on story direction (vertical or horizontal).
+- Discretionary Ligatures: Apply ligatures that are not in standard use.
+This feature covers the ligatures that may be used for special effect at the user's preference. - Tabular Figures: Apply equal widths to numbers. - Proportional Figures: Apply unequal widths to numbers. - Small Caps: Apply small capital letters to lowercase text. - All Small Caps: Apply small capital letters to all upper case, title case and lower case text. - Lining Figures: Apply modern numeric styles that align better with text that is in all capital letters. - Oldstyle Figures: Apply numeric styles that are best suited for numbers that are integrated into text. - Italics: Apply italic glyphs. - Fractions: Apply slashed fraction glyphs. - Swashes: Apply calligraphic glyphs. - Ordinals: Apply ordinal number glyphs. - Titling Alternates: Apply capital letter glyphs designed for titles at larger point sizes. - Contextual Alternates: Apply alternate glyph variations based on contextual juxtapositions of text. - Localized Forms: Replace default forms of glyphs with localized forms.
+This feature is dependent on the text language of the base text. - Position: Apply superscript, subscript, scientific inferior, numerator, and denominator glyphs to selected text. - • Alternate Metrics: Apply alternate widths or heights based on story direction (vertical or horizontal).